Enter the

 Seasons/Availability

-Dried Chipotle peppers are available year-round.
+Dried Chipotle chile peppers are available year-round.

 Current Facts